KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

   bind=127.0.0.1:9050
 ```

-`bind` instructs the coin daemon to bind to a given address and always listen on it.

-Use `[host]:port` notation for IPv6.

 ## whitebind

+`whitelist` binds the daemon to a given address and whitelists peers connecting to it.

+Use [host]:port notation for IPv6

 > Using whitebind as a runtime parameter: